National Minimum Wage and National Living Wage rate from April 2026

 The apprentice rate applies to people aged under 19, or people over 19 but in the first year of their apprenticeship.

-If the apprentice is older than 19, and have finished their first year of their apprenticeship, they are entitled to the relevant minimum wage for their age group.
+If the apprentice is older than 19, and has finished their first year of their apprenticeship, the minimum wage for their age group applies.

 For further information, go to GOV.UK.